 We operate a complaints procedure as part of the NHS system for dealing with complaints.
 The practice complaints procedure meets national criteria.

 It is best to tell a member of staff about any concerns or problems as soon as they arise and we will try and sort them out.

-You can ask for an appointment with Phil Jenkins (Management Partner) or Julie Bardall (Patient Services Manager) in order to discuss your concerns.
-They will explain the complaints procedure to you and make sure that your concerns are dealt with promptly.
+You can also ask for an appointment with Ann Cochrane (Patient Services Manager) or Ed Hillan Practice Manager) in order to discuss your concerns.
+Our staff will explain the complaints procedure to you and make sure that your concerns are dealt with promptly.